BradenM/pydngconverter/README.md

 # PyDNGConverter

-Python Interface for the Adobe's DNG Converter
+Python Interface for the Adobe's DNG Converter.

-> This project is very early on in development.
-It currently only supports .CR2 files.
->
-> More documentation will come soon.
+Utilizing parallel processing,
+PyDNGConverter can convert RAW images to DNG up to **~60% faster** than simply utilizing Adobe's DNG Converter.

 ## Installation